 Avoid the settlement traps: An insurance adjuster can set a number of settlement traps, depending on your case.
 Some of the most common ones involve encouraging a quick settlement, pressuring an injured victim to accept a settlement, and a pre-diagnosis settlement.
 The issue with settling too quickly or settling before you are able to obtain a diagnosis for your injuries is that it is impossible to know the value of your claim until you understand your condition, the expected length of your recovery time, the treatments you might need, and the possibility that you might not achieve a full recovery.

 No matter what an insurance adjuster may say, you have a right to reject a settlement offer from the insurance company.
 Accepting an offer will require you to give you important rights, including the ability to file a lawsuit for your injuries.
 That is why it is so important to understand the full value of your claim and to know that you can and should reject any offer that doesn’t fairly compensate you for your losses.
-Contact an experienced car accident lawyer for advise and guidance on any insurance settlement offer.
+Contact an experienced car accident lawyer in NJ for advise and guidance on any insurance settlement offer.

 Uninsured Driver Claims in New Jersey